mlissner/michaeljaylissner.com/content/exploratory-analysis-of-service-recipients-of-community-services-bureau.md

 A better system for this type of interaction is used by Gnumeric, which is a Linux-based spreadsheet application.
-In it, you can right-click a visualization, and it will allow you to edit
-<em>all</em> of its properties, which are divided according to axis, plot,
-data source, etc. With this form of interaction, it is very easy to find a setting a second time, and all of the settings are located in one central location, saving you from having to remember where to click in various
+In it, you can right-click a visualization, and it will allow you to edit *all* of its properties, which are divided according to axis, plot, data source, etc. With this form of interaction, it is very easy to find a setting a second time, and all of the settings are located in one central location, saving you from having to remember where to click in various